 If your husband is an unbeliever, pray that the Holy Spirit will move in his heart as he witnesses you lead your children before the throne of grace.
 Seeing his family worship just might be what the Lord, in His sovereignty, uses to bring your husband to faith and repentance.

 If you’re married, just be gentle, and slow to anger with your husband and pray for him that the Lord will work on his heart.
 When your husband is ready to step into his role and lead family discipleship, you will then give the mantle back to your husband when he’s ready.

 If you’re new to family worship, the best thing to do is just start!
 It doesn’t have to be perfect because it’s all about the heart behind your worship.
 Our kids are 6, 4, and 3 and while it can be a battle sometimes to keep them all engaged, family worship is something that we prioritize.

 To help keep their little bodies engaged try giving them their Bibles to follow along with you!
-Also allow them to chose their favorite hymns and songs to sing.
+Also, allow them to choose their favorite hymns and songs to sing.
 This is one of our children’s favorite things about family worship!
 If you have older children, give them a task to complete.
 Maybe a bible verse to read or have them pick a biblical topic they want to study and discuss!

 What To Do In Family Discipleship?

 When you’re planning out your family worship/discipleship, it’s best to keep it sound (pure in doctrine) and simple (easy to understand).
 The last thing you want to do is provoke your children to anger by drawing out your time and making them wish it was over.
 When doing your worship time, you’re not duplicating a church worship service.
 You’re simply leading your family into worship to God.
 Here are a few ideas of what you can do during your family worship time:

 - Read a small portion from Scripture: Old and New Testament, perhaps one (Old) in the morning, one (New) in the evening